twigikit/algo-trading-homework/README.md

 ### Conclusion
 All models considered have low accuracy score and no better than random guesses.
 To improve the accuracy of the models, one may consider increasing the number of features used to predict the trading signals.

-The tuned trading algorithm is preferred until the next improved model is identified.
+The tuned trading algorithm based on a SVC learning model using 4 months training dataset, 80 prices short window SMAs and 200 prices long window SMAs is preferred until the next improved model is identified.